AtCloudStudio/BattaleTank/README.md

 * Improved Aiming system, now tank turret would choose the shorter route to rotate
 * Improved AI tanks firing time, now they would fire only at target locked
 * Created ammo display UI, added out of ammo aiming state
-* Realized ammo amount display
+* Implemented ammo amount display
 * Created new blueprint class: AutoMortar, a stationary turret, that assembled from TankTurret, TankBarrel, and TankAimingComponent

 ### Day 09
 * Created and added projectile launch blast particle
 * Created and added projectile impact blast particle
 * Created and added projectile radial force
-* Realized destroy projectile after a delay
+* Implemented destroy projectile after a delay
 * Created and added HealthBar UI blueprint class, made it work to display player and enimies's health

 ### Day 10
 * Changed health bar to enimies health bar, and made it hide on player tank
 * Created and added player health display UI blueprint class, now the player health will display on the screen rather than on the player tank
-* Realized Triggering player death
+* Implemented Triggering player death
-* Realized switching between first person camera and third person camera
+* Implemented switching between first person camera and third person camera

 ### Day 11
 * Code refactored